 Articles Tagged ‘PEK’

-Air China connects Beijing with Honolulu, with thrice-weekly A330 flights.
+Air China now links Beijing with Melbourne in Australia with four weekly flights.

 The relationship between Asia and Africa has grown considerably in recent years as both regions are becoming more actively engaged economically.
 As air services have become extremely significant for the development of the two regions, anna.aero takes a closer look at the trends between Asia and Africa.

 anna.aero undertakes an in-depth analysis of exactly what are the top 12 routes flown by the world’s biggest carrier – American Airlines – from its busiest operational base in terms of weekly seat capacity this May – Dallas/Fort Worth Airport.

 Budapest Airport, still the only airport in the world to benefit from on-site fire truck water arch training from one of anna.aero’s four esteemed judges, now has three ‘Arch of Triumph’ certificates on its fire station walls as a result.
 Seven airports from across the world battle it out for this week’s award.